-(a) Subpart ZZZZZ-National Emission Standards for Hazardous Air Pollutants for Iron and Steel Foundries Area Sources

-This source is subject to the requirements of this NESHAP because the source operates an iron and steel foundry that is an area source of hazardous air pollutant (HAP) emissions and is classified as a small foundry because annual iron and steel metal melt production is less than 20,000 tons per year.
+- (g) The requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAPs) for Iron and Steel Foundries (40 CFR 63 Subpart EEEEE (5E) (326 IAC 20-92)) are not included in the permit, since this source is not a major source of HAPs. - (h) This source is still subject to the National Emission Standards for Hazardous Air Pollutants for Iron and Steel Foundries Area Sources (40 CFR 63, Subpart ZZZZZ (5Z)), because the source operates an iron and steel foundry that is an area source of hazardous air pollutant (HAP) emissions and is classified as a small foundry because annual metal melt production is less than 20,000 tons per year.